Accidents may be rare, but choosing the right car insurance deductible is still important.

 You should choose a low car insurance deductible if you don’t have the ability to pay a high one, or if you want to protect your out-of-pocket costs.
 A low deductible could be a good idea if you live in a congested area where you have a higher chance of experiencing an accident.

 A $1,000 deductible is usually the sweet spot for savings.
 Bumping a $500 deductible up to $1,000 will give you a better discount than increasing a $1,000 deductible further to $2,000.
 Choosing a $250 deductible over a $100 one will also save you a significant chunk of money.

 Vanishing Car Insurance Deductibles

 Lastly, these programs aren’t free.
 They can cost around $20 or more per year.
 After five years, you would have paid an extra $100 or more to your insurance company.
-Other than peace of mind, you only get something out of a vanishing deductible program if you get into an accident and file a claim.
+Other than peace of mind, you only get something out of a vanishing deductible program if you get into a car accident and file a claim.

 We’ve reviewed a number of the top car insurance companies in the industry and ranked them on things like coverage, claims servicing, discounts, and financial strength.
-If you’re wondering which companies to get quotes for, our review of the best auto insurance companies is a good place to start.
+If you’re wondering which companies to get quotes for, our review of the best car insurance companies is a good place to start.